SEE THE BEST OF INTERLAKEN IN 1 DAY – ITINERARY

 Dinner in Interlaken

-To end your day, I suggest heading to Interlaken itself (which is on the other side of Lake Brienz) and have dinner there.
+To end your day, I suggest heading to the town Interlaken (which is on the other side of Lake Brienz) and have dinner there.
+Take the train (fastest way) from Brienz to Interlaken.

-Buy something and have food at Höhenmatte and watch paragliders (on clear days, there will be many) or pick one of the numerous restaurants in the city center.
+Buy something and have a picnic at the meadow while watching paragliders (on clear days, there will be many), or pick one of the numerous restaurants in the town center.

 - Here are more activities and things to do around Lake Thun.